 The best tent

-We loved our quick-erect Khyam Wayfarer tent, but that’s now been replaced by the Chatsworth. which doesn’t have a built-in groundsheet and all four ‘windows’ can’t be opened (which isn’t good for hot countries).
-Our current favourite, though is the lovely Coleman Cortes Big Top with its hinged door (no zip noises in the night!) and lovely windows.
+We loved our quick-erect Khyam Wayfarer tent, but a redesign put us off a little.
+So, our current favourite, though is the lovely Coleman Cortes Octagon with its hinged door (no zip noises in the night!) and lovely windows.
 Not a draught-proof winter tent, but big enough to add a pop-up bedroom tent inside.
 We also love the Coleman inflatable FastPitch Valdes (hinged doors on that one too.
 We’ve got a quick-pitch tent feature for you to read, by the way.

 And if you’d rather have a campervan?
 Well, we love the VW California Beach.